 Session 3: Zero Trust Architecture: How to Choose the Right Model(s) for Your Organization

-Professor Richardson is joined by Jamieson Twist to discuss Mr. Twist’s paper on Zero Trust Implementation and review the range of options available for Departments and Agencies seeking to implement Zero Trust Architecture strategies.
-They will explore the modular Zero Trust implementation strategy and how leaders can implement a similar approach.
-Join Professor Richardson and Mr. Twist as they explore session 3 of our four-part series on Cyber Threat Intelligence and Zero Trust Architecture.
+Professor Richardson will discuss Jamieson Twist's paper on Zero Trust Implementation and review the range of options available for Departments and Agencies seeking to implement Zero Trust Architecture strategies.
+He will explore the modular Zero Trust implementation strategy and how leaders can implement a similar approach.
+Join Professor Richardson for session 3 of our four-part series on Cyber Threat Intelligence and Zero Trust Architecture.

 Key topics to be covered: